 Please see the Fee schedule for more details.

-No. However, if eligible you can apply for a SA-HELP loan.
-The SA-HELP loan scheme operates in a similar way to HECS-HELP and FEE-HELP where deferred student services and amenities fees are repaid once a student's income reaches the government minimum repayment threshold ($51,309 in 2013-2014).
+Eligible students can apply for a SA-HELP loan to defer payment of the student services and amenities fee.
+The SA-HELP loan scheme operates in a similar way to HECS-HELP and FEE-HELP where deferred student services and amenities fees are repaid once a student's income reaches the government minimum repayment threshold ($53,345 in 2014-2015).

 Australian Government legislation specifies the range of services and amenities that the fee can be expended on.
 The University consults with elected students and has published a list of priority areas.